 Save Ourselves uses a mutual-aid support group model toward sobriety without God and provide a secular alternative to the religious language of most 12-step programs.

 SMART Recovery supports individuals who have chosen to abstain, or are considering abstinence from any type of addictive behaviors (substances or activities), by teaching how to change self-defeating thinking, emotions, and actions; and to work towards long-term satisfaction and quality of life.
+See the Guide to SMART Recovery for more information.

 Women For Sobriety, is a non-profit organization dedicated to helping women overcome alcoholism and other addictions, since 1976.